nedbat/coveragepy/doc/config.rst

 ``omit`` (multi-string): a list of file prefixes.
 If a source file begins with one of these prefixes, it will be omitted from the report.

+..
+TODO: omit is file patterns now
+..
+TODO missing: include

 [html]
 ------

 Values particular to HTML reporting.
+The values in the ``[report]`` section also apply to HTML output.

 ``directory`` (string, default "htmlcov"): where to write the HTML report files.